All Episodes

 It was a funeral.

-It was dirge-like, it was empty.
+It was empty.

 It was a manufactured celebration.

-And there was some noise when Mrs. Clinton tried to uh give an acceptance speech, but when you got to Obama and when you got to Huckabee, you could see genuine enthusiasm, genuine emotion, genuine energy.
+But when you got to Obama and when you got to Huckabee, you could see genuine enthusiasm, genuine emotion, genuine energy.

-Uh in the Clinton room, it was uh it was it was contrived.
+In the Clinton room, it was contrived.

-Uh it this was devastating.
+This was devastating.

 I don't care what people say.

-This was the worst night of her life last night.
+This was the worst night of her life last night, perhaps second only to some nights in the second term.

 But this is the first time the Clintons have been shellacked in an election, folks, since 1988.

-Quick timeout, back after this.
+Back after this.

-Rich, you're on open line Friday, the Rush Limbaugh program.
+Rich, you're on Open Line Friday, the Rush Limbaugh Program.

 Hello, sir.